RVA-TheCoder/NLP-Project-hate-speech-classification/README.md

-# NLP-Project-hate-speech-classification
-NLP project hate speech classification using DL
+# End to End NLP Project: hate-speech-classification using DL.